DEFRA/waste-tracking-service/docs/api-landing-page.md

 - Have received your client id and secret.
 These will be sent to the developer after signing up for Private Beta.
 - Be familiar with the API's [terms of service](api-terms-of-service.md).

-These are the necesary steps:
+These are the necessary steps:

 1. Developers need to [sign-up for Private Beta](private-beta-comms-sign-up.md) using the on-boarding form.
 They will then be issued a client id and secret.